-• With existing measures, shall encompass currently implemented and adopted PaMs.
-In that case the status must be implemented or adopted.

-- With additional measures, also encompass planned PaMs.
+- With existing measures, shall encompass currently implemented and adopted PaMs.
+In that case the status must be implemented or adopted. - With additional measures, also encompass planned PaMs.
 In that case the status must be planned, and the implementation period must be in the future. - Without measures scenario, excludes all PaMs implemented, adopted or planned after the year chosen as the starting point for this projection.
-This is a voluntary reported scenario, which contains only measures which have been implemented before the chosen reference year and are as such "expired" (see Field 16). - Not included in a projection scenario: For some measures it might not be possible to allocate them to a specific scenario, e.g. projections have already been finalised, and a specific policy has not been considered in the projections due to time constraints.
+This is a voluntary reported scenario, which contains only measures which have been implemented before the chosen reference year. - Not included in a projection scenario: For some measures it might not be possible to allocate them to a specific scenario, e.g. projections have already been finalised, and a specific policy has not been considered in the projections due to time constraints.
 If possible, the use of this option should be avoided, and if yes, it is encouraged to provide a reason for it.